The long and short chronological history of social media

 Year or period: 2006

-Twitter also, launched in 2006, has attained an almost "cult-like" status since inception.
-Its ability to allow users to interact directly with celebrities was almost unheard of previously.
+Twitter, also launched in 2006, has attained an almost "cult-like" status since its inception.
+Its ability to allow users to interact directly with celebrities was virtually unheard of previously.

 21. Tumblr and Friendfeed join the fray